 “I was trained to do CPR.
 Stay out of this!
 Let me do it!” the guy exclaimed.

-The old man stood up and stepped behind the guy and watched quietly while the latter was performing CPR on the girl.
+The old man stood up and stepped behind the guy and watched quietly while the latter was performing CPR for the girl.

 After almost a minute, the little girl regained consciousness.
 The people around them felt relieved and began applauding the guy.
-The old man, who looks very happy, also gratefully congratulated the guy.
+The old man, who looks very happy, gratefully congratulated the guy as well.